-Gaining a true understanding of environmental and social governance (ESG) can sometimes be difficult for boards and directors.
+Gaining a true understanding of environmental, social and governance (ESG) criteria can sometimes be difficult for boards and directors.
 However, pressure and interest from investors, customers, employees and other stakeholders is moving the dial for boards on ESG from a “nice-to-have” to an essential ingredient tied to organisational purpose, strategy and culture.
 Here’s how boards and directors can step up and change the game on ESG.

 Community interest in ESG has been rising for several years, and rather than abate during 2020 due to COVID-19, it ramped up even further as the world changed and more organisations reassessed organisational basics, says Jane McAloon FAICD, Director of Viva Energy, Energy Australia and Allianz.